Europe Travel Guide: Top Cities, Routes, and Tips

 Austria

-In Austria, you will have the chance to appreciate the famous Viennese spiritual food; it is easy to see why Viennese cuisine is known throughout the world!
+In Austria, you will have the chance to enjoy the famous Viennese cuisine; it is easy to see why Viennese cuisine is known throughout the world!
 It is especially renowned for its pastries, so make sure to try as many as you can.

 In the Carinthia region, tourists go for landscapes and mineral springs.
-In the Austrian Alps, you will find wonderful ski resorts waiting for you!
+In the Austrian Alps, you will find excellent ski resorts waiting for you!

-Being one of the several countries with the Alps running through it, Austria is loved by hikers and mountaineers as well as winter sports fans who are drawn to Wengen, for example, one of the most traditional destinations for skiers.
+Being one of the several countries with the Alps running through it, Austria is loved by hikers and mountaineers as well as winter sports fans, who are drawn to Wengen, for example, one of the most traditional ski destinations.

 Saving the best for last, let’s talk about the country’s capital, Vienna!
 Oh, Vienna!
-Austria’s capital, which happens to be the home of composer Mozart, is one of the music capitals of Europe and the world.
+Austria’s capital, which is home to composer Mozart, is one of the world’s music capitals.

 It is a picturesque city with a variety of attractions.
-Museums like the Museums Quartier or Quarter Museum, churches like St. Stephen’s Cathedral and St. Peter’s Catholic Church, and, of course, palaces like the mind-blowing Schoenbrunn or Belvedere make it an amazing destination!
+Museums like the Museums Quartier or Quarter Museum, churches like St. Stephen’s Cathedral and St. Peter’s Catholic Church, and, of course, palaces like the mind-blowing Schoenbrunn or Belvedere make it a fantastic destination!

-Vienna’s capital exudes the charm of times gone by.
+Vienna’s capital exudes the charm of a bygone era.
 Its Romanesque, Baroque, and Neoclassical architecture evokes the heyday of the Austro-Hungarian Empire.

-Strolling through Vienna’s Old Town is like stepping back in time to the glorious history of Central Europe, and for culture lovers, the range of concerts, exhibitions, and balls is irresistible.
+Strolling through Vienna’s Old Town is like stepping back in time to the glorious history of Central Europe.
+For culture lovers, the range of concerts, exhibitions, and balls is irresistible.

 Schönbrunn Palace

 One of the most famous castles in Europe and one of the most beautiful sights in Austria is probably Schönbrunn Palace in Vienna.
-Schönbrunn Palace is not only Vienna’s top sight but among the most famous of the sights in Austria and the whole of Europe.
+Schönbrunn Palace is not only Vienna’s top sight but also among the most famous in Austria and Europe.

-The palace is where, at least temporarily, the world-famous Empress Sisi lived with her husband, Franz Joseph I. It is a pilgrimage site for Sisi fans and nostalgias from all over the world.
-You can visit the original imperial staterooms in Schönbrunn Palace and get an authentic impression of how grandly the Habsburgs once lived.
+The palace is where, at least temporarily, the world-famous Empress Sisi lived with her husband, Franz Joseph I. It is a pilgrimage site for Sisi fans and nostalgics from all over the world.
+You can visit the original imperial staterooms at Schönbrunn Palace and gain an authentic sense of how grandly the Habsburgs once lived.

 On your tour of the palace, you can explore huge halls with ornate ceilings, large murals, and golden ornaments.
 Just as impressive as the interiors of the 17th-century palace is the palace park, which, together with Schönbrunn Palace, is a UNESCO World Heritage Site.

-The impressive park is open and freely accessible throughout the year.
+The impressive park is open year-round and freely accessible.
 However, some parts of the gardens, such as the Crown Prince Garden, the Orangery Garden, the Maze, or the Zoo, are subject to a fee.

 The Birthplace of Mozart

 Salzburg is bursting with amazing sights.
-The most famous location is certainly the birthplace of Wolfgang Amadeus Mozart.
-You can embark on an exciting journey through time by visiting Wolfgang Amadeus Mozart’s birthplace.
+The most famous location is undoubtedly the birthplace of Wolfgang Amadeus Mozart.
+You can embark on an exciting journey through time by visiting the birthplace of Wolfgang Amadeus Mozart.

 Today, the house where the composer was born in 1756 is one of the most famous museums in the world and one of the most visited sights in Austria.
 On three floors, you can learn all kinds of interesting facts about the child prodigy and his musical development.